The Best of Amaliah Straight to Your Inbox

 Asalamu Alaykum,

 Firstly, I want to acknowledge the emotional weight of what you’re going through.
-Separation after a decade together, especially when you’ve put in the effort through counselling and self-reflection, is no small decision.
-This is a deeply personal and complex journey, and you deserve compassion and understanding for taking steps toward what you believe is right for both of you.
+Separation after a decade together, especially when you’ve put in the effort through counselling and self-reflection, is not a small decision and it is commendable that you are taking steps toward what you believe is right for both of you.

-It’s also incredibly difficult to navigate such a sensitive and life-changing decision, especially when you feel that one of your support groups—your family—might respond with judgment rather than understanding.
-The fear of disappointing or upsetting parents is such a heavy burden, and it’s clear that you deeply value their feelings even as you’re trying to honour your own.
+I am sorry to hear that you are going through such life-changing decision without the support of your family, who might respond with judgment rather than understanding.
+The fear of disappointing or upsetting parents can weigh on us heavily, which can sometimes cause us to ignore our own feelings or problems.
 When it comes to big decisions like these, we’ve usually spent a lot of time, sometimes years, quietly processing the emotions, thinking them through deeply and coming to terms with them.
 But when we finally share the news with others, it’s likely the first time they are facing this reality.
 Because they haven’t been on that journey with us, their reactions can feel raw, unfiltered, and at times overwhelming, even if they mean well.

-Many of us, particularly in culturally traditional families, feel the weight of not just our own emotions but also the emotional expectations of our parents.
-It can feel like a betrayal to pursue your own path when it doesn’t align with theirs, even when you’re doing so with good intentions and careful consideration.
+Many of us, particularly in culturally traditional families, are burdened with the emotional expectations of our parents.
+And when we finally try to do what feels right to us which they might not agree with, it can feel that we are betraying them, even when you’re doing so with good intentions and careful consideration.

-When you’re ready to talk to them, consider how you present the conversation in that you are letting them know and informing them vs. asking for their advice or permission.
+When you’re ready to talk to them, frame the conversation in a way that sounds like you are letting them know and informing them vs. asking for their advice or permission.
 Being clear in this will help your delivery and allow you to keep the conversation coming back to the fact that you are here to let them know what is happening.

-It might also help to frame the conversation around what you and your husband have done to try to reconcile.
+Be frank and open about what you and your husband have done to try to reconcile.
 Share that you’ve sought professional and spiritual guidance and that this decision has not been made lightly.
-You don’t need to delve into every detail or justify your choice but can emphasise that this is what you both believe is best with the help of Allah’s guidance.
-Parents often need reassurance that their children aren’t acting impulsively, and presenting this as a measured decision might ease their instinct to “fix” things.
+You don’t need to go into every detail or justify your choice but you can emphasise that this is what you both believe is best with the help of Allah’s guidance.
+Parents often need reassurance that their children aren’t acting impulsively, and showing them that this is a carefully thought out decision might ease their instinct to “fix” things.

 You may also want to set boundaries in advance about how much input you’re willing to accept.
 If they start to push for solutions you’ve already explored, calmly but firmly remind them that you and your husband have exhausted those options.
 You might say, “I understand your perspective and appreciate your concern, but we’ve tried those avenues and have come to this decision together with careful thought and duas.”

 It’s also okay to be direct about what you need from them and be honest about the limits of what you can carry.
 You might say something like, “I know this news is difficult to hear but at the same time, I hope you understand that this has been a long process for us, and we’ve decided that separation is the best step.
 I’m not sharing this because I need advice; I’m sharing this because I hope you can understand that I’m already carrying a lot and need your support and understanding more than anything right now.”
-Being upfront about the kind of response you’re seeking—unconditional support—can help set the tone for the conversation.
+Be upfront about the kind of response you’re seeking which is unconditional support.

 That said, you might have to reconcile with the fact that they won’t be happy with your decision initially.
 This is natural, especially when cultural expectations and their own hopes for your marriage come into play.
 But if you stand firm and hold your ground with kindness and patience, they are likely to come around in time.
 It’s a process, and it may not happen immediately, but parents often adjust when they see that their child is at peace with their decision.

-In the same way, you had to go on your own journey to get to this point and accept it, they will now go on theirs, and it is not entirely your job to hold them through this step.
-One thing to hold onto is that you are not responsible for fixing their reactions or resolving their feelings for them.
+Just like you had to go through the process to get to this point and accept it, they will now go through theirs, and it is not entirely your job to hold them through this step.
+Remember, you are not responsible for fixing their reactions or resolving their feelings for them.
 It’s natural for parents to want to intervene, especially if they perceive your decision as a failure of some kind.
 But you are not obligated to stay in a marriage that is no longer serving either of you simply to protect their perception of what is good or right.
 You’ve already sought counsel, worked on your marriage, and placed your trust in Allah.
 That trust is ultimately where your peace and strength will come from, even if the path ahead feels daunting.

 It’s important to remember that staying in a marriage for their sake, when you and your husband both feel it’s no longer right, would only lead to further unhappiness for everyone involved.
-You are not being selfish by prioritising what is ultimately best for you both; you are honouring the trust Allah has placed in you to navigate this situation with integrity and sincerity.
+You are not being selfish by prioritising what is ultimately best for you both with integrity and sincerity.
 You can do this.
 You’ve shown strength and determination in making this decision and you have the courage to express it to your parents.

 Above all, keep turning to Allah.
 Make du’a for your parents’ hearts to be softened and for ease in navigating this conversation.
 Trust that the One who knows what’s in your heart will guide you through even the most difficult of moments.
 You are allowed to prioritise your well-being while still honouring your parents.
 Striking that balance is not easy, but it is possible with patience, kindness, and trust in Allah.